tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏玩家匹配/开发指南/匹配使用流程说明/需要请求对战服资源的匹配_intl_en.md

-This document describes how to use GSE in combination with GPM to enhance your gaming experience.
+This document describes how to use GSE in combination with GPM to enhance your game development experience.

 ## Prerequisites

 - You have [created a server fleet](https://intl.cloud.tencent.com/document/product/1055/36681) on the GSE console.
-- You have [created a match](https://intl.cloud.tencent.com/document/product/1072/39203) and selecting **Request GSE Resources**.
+- You have [created a match](https://intl.cloud.tencent.com/document/product/1072/39203) and selected **Request GSE Resources**.

 ## Process Architecture
 The process architecture of GSE+GPM is as follows: